How Much Bank Balance is Required for US Student Visa?

 Study Abroad Expert

-Updated on Feb 25, 2025 16:55 IST
+Updated on Feb 9, 2026 18:29 IST

-how much bank balance is required for us student visa
+minimum bank balance for us student visa

 OISS assesses the applicant’s funding for the first year only.
 This financial assessment is done once the student returns his or her Statement of Intent to Return (SIR), as referred to in some US universities.
-Once the OISS approves that the student has enough bank balance to study in the US and support education for the first year, they are granted their I-20 for,m after which the student visa application process begins.
+Once the OISS approves that the student has enough bank balance to study in the US and support education for the first year, they are granted their I-20 form after which the student visa application process begins.

-Table of content
+Table of contents

 • How much bank balance is required for a US student visa?